-Access-Management Strategies
+Access-management strategies

-Dynamic Server supports two access-management systems:
+IBM Informix supports two access-management systems:

-- Discretionary Access Control (DAC) - Label-Based Access Control (LBAC)
+Label-Based Access Control (LBAC)

 Label-Based Access Control is an implementation of Mandatory Access Control, which is typically used in databases that store highly sensitive data, such as systems maintained by armed forces or security services.
-The primary documentation of Dynamic Server features relating to LBAC is the IBM Informix Security Guide.
+The primary documentation of IBM Informix features relating to LBAC is the IBM Informix Security Guide.
 IBM Informix Guide to SQL: Syntax describes how LBAC security objects are created and maintained by the Database Security Administrator (DBSECADM).
 Only the Database Server Administrator (DBSA) can grant the DBSECADM role.